qnl/qdit/README.md

-# QNLib: Quantum N-dimensional Library
+# QNLib: Quantum Nanoelectronics Laboratory Library

 QNLib is a Python package for simulating and benchmarking qudit (d-dimensional quantum) systems, with a focus on qutrits (3-dimensional quantum systems).
 Built on top of Google's Cirq framework, it provides tools for quantum circuit generation, noise modeling, and randomized benchmarking.